Eforah-oss/yubikey-pgp/README.md

 - `-s` Add key to possible ssh identities, and set up your shell profile so ssh uses gpg.

+Only `init` actually uses these options, and they cannot be set after the fact:

+- `-r` Use RSA keys instead of ED25519.
+For compatibility with older systems.
+  You'll probably know it when you need this.
+- `-k` See the next header.

 ### On initializing your YubiKey with `-k`

 `init` also has the option (for more advanced users) to use keys from the GPG